Leftist claims victory in Honduran vote, setting up showdown

 “We win!
 We win!”
 Castro, Honduras' former first lady who is making her third presidential run, told cheering Liberty and Re-foundation party supporters. ”Today the people have made justice.
 We have reversed authoritarianism.”

+In 2017, after a protracted election filled with irregularities, protesters filled the streets and the government imposed a curfew.
+Three weeks later now-outgoing President Orlando Hernández was declared the winner despite the Organization of American States observation mission calling for an election re-do.
+At least 23 people were killed.

-Late Sunday, Castro promised a permanent dialogue with the Honduran people and said beginning Monday she wanted to open conversations with all sectors of Honduran society and international organizations to seek solutions for the Central American country, which is recovering from hurricanes, troubled by gangs and enduring corruption and poverty.
-Her husband, the former president, ousted by a military coup in 2009, did not appear on stage with her.
+Late Sunday, Castro promised a permanent dialogue with the Honduran people and said beginning Monday she wanted to open conversations with all sectors of society and international organizations to seek solutions for the Central American country, which is recovering from two major hurricanes, troubled by gangs and enduring corruption and high poverty.
+Her husband, the former president who was ousted by a military coup in 2009, did not appear on stage with her.

+Castro rode a wave of discontentment with the National Party's 12-year rule.
+Hernández became a national embarrassment with U.S. federal prosecutors in New York accusing him of running a narco state and fueling his own political rise with drug money.
+Hernández has denied it all and has not been formally charged, but that could change once he leaves office.

+And many believe Hernández isn’t legitimately their president.
+A friendly court sidestepped the constitutional ban on reelection and Hernández won a 2017 contest filled with irregularities that nonetheless was quickly recognized by the U.S. Trump administration.

-In the capital’s violence-prone Reparto Abajo neighborhood at least 200 voters remained in a line wrapping around the block waiting for their chance into Sunday evening.
+Earlier, in the capital’s violence-prone Reparto Abajo neighborhood, at least 200 voters remained in a line wrapping around the block waiting for their chance into Sunday evening.
 Polls were originally scheduled to close at 5 p.m., but the National Electoral Council and international observers called for all of those still in line to be allowed to vote.

 At the gate of the Republic of Chile school an increasingly animated crowd fought over whether voting should continue.

 Some shouted: “We want to vote!”
 Others screamed: “Time to close!”
-The sides appeared partisan with National Party militants wanting to stop voting and their LIBRE counterparts wanting it to continue.
+The sides appeared partisan with National Party militants wanting to stop voting and their rivals wanting it to continue.

-Kevin David Hernández, a 37-year-old cab driver, was one of those shouting at the gate.
-He said they had locked it right after he voted and exited.
-“There has been a line here all day,” he said.

-A woman dressed in the blue of the National Party, threw her weight against the gate to close it after some voters were allowed to exit.
-She said her side’s voters had been kept out and those trying to get in now had not respected the line.

 Emily Armijo was one of the last to cast her ballot.
 She had come running after discovering that her voting location had changed and feared she would miss her first opportunity to vote.

-Armijo, who studies medicine and nutrition, turned 20 Sunday and said a party and family commitments had kept her from voting until late in the day.
+Armijo, who studies medicine and nutrition, said a party and family commitments had kept her from voting until late in the day.

-“I think that we need a change,” Armijo said in the unaccented English she’s been studying since she was 5 years old.
+“I think that we need a change,” Armijo said.
 She said too often only the bad things receive attention in Honduras.
 “So this action of voting today will be an opportunity to change that.”

 Associated Press journalist Marlon González in Tegucigalpa contributed to this report.